tannazmo/Group-Project-10/README.md

-# Group Project 10 - Analysis of adverse reaction of FDA Approved medicine ATORVASTATIN
+# Analysis of adverse reaction of FDA Approved medicine ATORVASTATIN

 ## Presentation